Gameforge: 2020 onwards

-In January 2022, Gameforge announced the company's first partnership with an indie developer, the Russian studio Sernur.Tech, to release Trigon: Space Story, a single-player roguelike videogame.
-Six months later, Gameforge announced another single-player roguelite and partnership with an indie studio, Whiteboard Games, to release the twin-stick shooter I See Red.
-On August 23rd, 2023, Whiteboard Games announced on Steam that they were parting ways with Gameforge as I See Red’s PC publisher.
+In January 2022, Gameforge announced the company's first partnership with an indie developer, the Russian studio Sernur.Tech, to release Trigon: Space Story, a single-player roguelike video game.
+Six months later, Gameforge announced another partnership with Argentine developer Whiteboard Games to publish the twin-stick shooter I See Red.
+On August 23, 2023, Whiteboard Games announced that it would part ways with Gameforge as the PC publisher of the game.

-In July 2023, Gameforge published the single-player video game Tiny Thor on Steam and in August 2023 for Nintendo Switch.
-Also 2023 the company published the Hidden object game Hidden Kitten on Steam.
+In July 2023, Gameforge published the single-player video game Tiny Thor on Steam, followed by a release on Nintendo Switch in August 2023.
+In the same year, the company also published the hidden object game Hidden Kitten on Steam.